clonemeagain/Game-Of-Bands-Issues/README.md

 # Game-Of-Bands-Issues
-Issue Queue for the Game-Of-Bands
+The Issue Queue for the Game-Of-Bands

+Moved to a private repo, so I've created a public repo for public issues.